How to Get Your Baby Back to Sleep after Being Sick

 When you’re little, being sick is hard.
-And I think, at least as far as routine goes, being sick is probably harder on us adults who have small children.
+Being sick is probably harder on us adults who have small children.
 Suddenly, the routine is out the window and we’re just doing whatever works at the moment to make sure that our children stay hydrated, get sleep, and get better.
-With all the worry that comes with our children getting sick, it’s no wonder that our routines (all of them!) take a backseat.
+With all the worry that comes with our children getting sick, it’s no wonder that our routines take a backseat.
+Don’t worry!
+You can get your baby back to sleep after being sick.

 It’s Okay to “Pause”